SeanPlusPlus/react-fantasy-velo/FANTASY_TOUR_DE_FRANCE_2020.md

 Bonus points will be awarded for:

-* 3 bonus points if this the rider’s first individual stage win at The Tour de France
+* 3 bonus points if this us the rider’s first individual stage win at The Tour de France
 * 2 bonus points if the rider wins the stage wearing yellow
 * 1 point if the rider wins the stage wearing green
 * 1 point if the rider wins the stage wearing polka dots